EasycardNG/API/GooglePay.md

 <br/>

-Google Pay and Wallet Console configuration
+Google Pay&trade; and Wallet Console configuration
 -----------------------------------------------------------------

 Before enabling Google Pay feature in your EasyCard terminal, please ensure that your Google Pay account meets all requirements.
 Please use [Google Pay and Wallet Console](https://pay.google.com/business/console) for registration and management actions.